Employers

 When employment ends

 When an employee leaves, you must pay them for any unused annual holidays that they are entitled to.
-This should be paid at the greater rate of their when they finish employment, or their for the 12 months up to the end of the last pay period before employment ended.
+This should be paid at the greater rate of their This is used to help determine how much to pay an employee for annual holidays.
+Ordinary weekly pay includes everything an employee is normally paid weekly.
+Irregular or one-off payments as well as discretionary payments and employer contributions to superannuation schemes are not included in ordinary weekly pay.
+This is 1/52 of an employee’s gross earnings for the 12 months up to the end of the last pay period before they take an annual holiday.
+In some situations, average weekly earnings may be calculated over less than 52 weeks.

 If an employee has not yet become entitled to annual holidays or has worked a part-year since their last entitlement anniversary, you must pay them 8% of their total before-tax earnings from the time they started the job, less any amount paid to them for annual holidays taken in advance, or paid on a pay-as-you-go basis.